 - Records must be legible and in either electronic or paper format.

-So, while businesses can choose a recordkeeping system, they’ll ultimately have to make sure it allows them to easily meet these data reporting and storage requirements.
+So, while businesses can choose a recordkeeping system, they’ll ultimately have to ensure it allows easy compliance with data reporting and storage requirements.

 FSMA 204 timeline

-The FDA initially proposed FSMA 204 in September 2020, and it into effect in January 2023.
-Businesses have a grace period of two years to ensure compliance with the rule.
-This means that by early 2025, all businesses that fall under FSMA 204 will need to have adjusted their traceability protocols and recordkeeping systems.
+The FDA initially proposed FSMA 204 in September 2020.
+It went into effect in January 2023.
+Businesses now have a grace period of two years to ensure compliance with the rule.
+This means that by early 2025, all businesses falling under FSMA 204 will need to have adjusted their traceability protocols and recordkeeping systems.

 Within the food and beverage industry, there has been much speculation whether the rule would become a requirement.
 Many have opposed the rule, calling it unnecessary given the other food traceability standards already in place.